rdkr/notebooks/README.md

 # notebooks

-the python lab - a collection of small experiments and unfinished ideas.
+the python lab - a collection of small experiments, unfinished ideas, and one-time scripts.

 ## 🌈 [hilbert curves](hilbert_curves.ipynb)